-Days' sales in inventory (DSI) is a way to measure the average amount of time that it takes for a company to convert its inventory into sales.
-A relatively small number of days' sales in inventory indicates that a company is more efficient at selling off its inventory, while a large number indicates that a company may have invested too much in inventory, and may even have obsolete inventory on hand.
+Days' sales in inventory (DSI) is a way to measure the average time required for a company to convert its inventory into sales.
+A small number of days' sales in inventory indicates that a company is more efficient at selling off its inventory, while a large number indicates that it may have invested too much in inventory, and may even have obsolete inventory on hand.
 However, a large number may also mean that management has decided to maintain high inventory levels in order to achieve high order fulfillment rates.

 The days' sales in inventory figure is intended for the use of an outside financial analyst who is using ratio analysis to estimate the performance of a company.
 The metric is less commonly used within a business, since employees can access detailed reports that reveal exactly which inventory items are selling better or worse than average.

 To calculate days' sales in inventory, divide the average inventory for the year by the cost of goods sold for the same period, and then multiply by 365.
 For example, if a company has average inventory of $1 million and an annual cost of goods sold of $6 million, its days' sales in inventory is calculated as:

 = ($1 million inventory / $6 million cost of goods sold) x 365 days

 The days' sales in inventory figure can be misleading, for the following reasons:

 - Large adjustments.
 A company could post financial results that indicate low days in inventory, but only because it has sold off a large amount of inventory at a discount, or has written off some inventory as obsolete.
 An indicator of these actions is when profits decline at the same time that the number of days sales in inventory declines.